 The pillow is finished!

-I love the way it turned out and it fills up the space under my son’s book shelf perfectly!
-Since I already had a body pillow hanging around and the corduroy fabric, this was a great project.
+I love the way this pillow turned out and it fills up the space under my son’s book shelf perfectly!
+Making pillows is such a fun way to add a handmade touch to a room.
+Check out my other pillow tutorials!

 Download the Free File!
 This freebie is in my Resource Library under Sewing, Pillows.
 Enter your first name and email to get the password to download this file.
 You’ll also have a chance to sign up for my newsletter to receive fun craft tutorials, tips, updates and more FREE files to help make crafting something special and unique easier!